rawrxDlolhasan/HASAN-NOOR-CODE-REFACTORING-module-01-challenge/README.md

 # module-01-challenge
 ## Overview
-In the module-01-challenge, a marketing-agency wants me to refactor its code to make-sure it follows accessibility-standards and is opitimized for search-engines.
+In the module-01-challenge, a marketing-agency wants me to refactor the code on its website to make-sure it follows accessibility-standards and is opitimized for search-engines.

 My tasks include incorporating semantic-elements in index.html, logically-restucturing the elements in index.html independent of its styling and positioning, add alternate-text to the images in index.html and style.css, ensure the headings are written in sequential-order, and to write a title that represents the webpage.